Chenjintao1997/jmeter-plugins-for-apache-dubbox/README.md

 # Introduce

-DubbOX Plugin for Apache JMeter, Its main purpose is to perform stress testing on the DubboX interface visually in Jmeter.
+DubbX Plugin for Apache JMeter, Its main purpose is to perform stress testing on the DubboX interface visually in Jmeter.
 It is easy to use.

 # Plugin Version Support